 We are studying patterns in how diverse users actually make gestures on touchscreen devices, and are developing tools and techniques to reveal these patterns.
 We have collaborated with multiple people on this line of inquiry: Jacob Wobbrock, Radu-Daniel Vatavu, Leah Findlater, and Quincy Brown.

 We are developing a suite of simple, fast, accurate gesture recognition algorithms called the “$-family”.
 Our goal is to make accurate, robust recognition accessible without requiring special expertise.
+In addition, these human-centered algorithms are designed and inspired by what we know about how people actually articulate gestures.
 Try $N!
 Try $P!
+Try $Q!
 We are working with Jacob Wobbrock at UW and Radu-Daniel Vatavu at USV.

 We are currently studying how people can effectively learn programming languages by analyzing the languages themselves in an attempt to identify, test, and mitigate built-assumptions that may limit or hinder the learning process at early ages.